hatslogic/module-theme-generation-bash-script-magento-2/README.md

 This will ask you couple of questions like Vendor name, Theme/Module name etc.. once you completed your building you good to go.

+Note: _Module will enable and upgrade database automatically.
+So you no need to enable it manually._

 Happy coding.